 EERI/FEMA NEHRP GRADUATE FELLOWSHIPS IN EARTHQUAKE HAZARD REDUCTION

 The one-year fellowship, funded by the Federal Emergency Management Agency, is designed to foster the participation of capable individuals in working toward goals and activities of the National Earthquake Hazards Reduction Program.
-Two graduate fellowships will be awarded for 2021-2022 academic year.
+One graduate fellowship will be awarded for 2023-2024 academic year.

-The EERI/FEMA NEHRP fellowship provides a stipend of $12,000 that can be used for tuition, fees, research expenses and the required attendance and participation at the 12th National Conference on Earthquake Engineering and EERI Annual Meeting, June 27 - July 1, 2022, in Salt Lake City, Utah.
+The EERI/FEMA NEHRP Fellowship provides a stipend of $12,000 that can be used for tuition, fees, research expenses and the required attendance and participation at the 2024 EERI Annual Meeting.

 Applicants must be enrolled in a graduate degree program at an accredited U.S. college or university and must hold U.S. citizenship or permanent resident status.
 All applications must include an academic transcript and a statement of educational and career goals that also describes involvement in EERI.
 All application materials must be submitted electronically to EERI, including a letter of nomination from a faculty sponsor at the student’s institution and two additional reference letters.
 Letters should evaluate the applicant’s recent academic performance, document the applicant's research accomplishments, and assess the candidate’s potential to contribute to the field.